Library named after alum Haruki Murakami at Tokyo's Waseda University

 “What I am worried about most these days is that Japan has lost its ability to promote not just its literature but also its culture … to the world,” said Yanai.

-Fast Retailing, which owns the Uniqlo apparel brand, runs businesses all over the world, but the influence of Japanese culture is really weak, he claimed.
+Fast Retailing, which owns the Uniqlo apparel brand, runs businesses all over the world, but the influence of Japanese culture is very weak, he claimed.

 “Despite that, Mr. Murakami’s books are very popular everywhere,” Yanai said.
 He added he hopes that the new facility will act as a bridge between Japan and the rest of the world to spread Japanese culture more widely.